 - Show your child a collection of coins and name them.
-Have your child put all the same sized coins together. - Using cards with shapes give your child a card with a shape and ask them to find the matching card.
+Have your child put all the same sized coins together. - Using cards with shapes (cards you bought or cards you made), give your child a card with a shape and ask them to find the matching card.